tiby312/poloto-project/README.md

 by either calling `twice_iter` or `buffer_iter` on an iterator.
 A third `file_buffer` is also provided that uses a temporary file to store the iterator results.

-### Passing closures instead of strings

-Instead of passing strings, the user passes closures on how to make a string.
-This allows us to inject formatted strings directly into the svg file as it is being written on the fly.
-This allows us to avoid the dynamic allocation of calling `format!`.

 ### Formatting Tick Intervals

 Poloto will first print intervals in normal decimal at the precision required to capture the differences